verrazzano/docs/content/en/docs/customize/opensearch.md

 ```
 {{< /clipboard >}}

 Under source, list all the older indices that were created based on default index template.
-Once the re-index is complete, follow the previous step to refresh the index pattern again.
-This time you shouldn't see any mapping conflicts.
+Once the reindex is complete, follow the previous step to refresh the index pattern again.
+For more information, see [Reindex data](https://opensearch.org/docs/latest/im-plugin/reindex-data/) in the OpenSearch documentation.

 ## Install OpenSearch and OpenSearch Dashboards plug-ins
 Verrazzano supports OpenSearch and OpenSearch Dashboard plug-in installation by providing plug-ins in the Verrazzano custom resource.